 Why we share pupil information

-We do not share information about our pupils with anyone without consent unless the law and our policies allow us to do so.
+We do not share information about our pupils with anyone without consent, unless the law and our policies allow us to do so.

 We share pupils’ data with the Department for Education (DfE) on a statutory basis.
 This data sharing underpins school funding and educational attainment policy and monitoring.